fly-apps/nginx-cluster/README.md

 The quickest way to create an app is to import the `fly.source.toml` file we created for you:

 ```
-fly init gif-cache-example --import fly.source.toml
+fly launch <app-name>
 ```

-Replace `gif-cache-example` with your preferred app name or omit it to have Fly generate a name for you.
+Replace `<app-name>` with your preferred app name or omit it to have Fly generate a name for you.
 You may be prompted for which organization you want the app to run in.

-Our NGINX config runs on port 8080, so the `fly.toml` instructs Fly to route HTTP and HTTPS traffic to port 8080.
+When it asks you if you want to deploy, say no.

 NGINX needs disks, so go ahead and create one or more volumes (you'll need one volume per node when you scale out):